marpor/codingpirates/shaders/painting_with_math/part03_soft_edges.md

 ---
 # {{ page.title }}

-Hard edges alias.
+Straight-cut shapes can look jagged, like old video game graphics.
+To make things smoother we measure how far each pixel is from the perfect edge and fade the color as we move away.
+This idea is called a *signed distance function* (SDF), and it lets us draw soft outlines without blurry images.

 Let’s build a tiny “soft edge” with an **SDF** (signed distance function) idea for a circle:
 `sd = abs(dist - radius)` is small near the ring.
 Then we smooth it.

 ```glsl